pouryahoseini/Nature-Inspired-Image-Enhancement/README.md

   <img src="./docs/pheromone.jpg" alt="Pheromone deposits of artificial ants" height=200/>
 </p>

 Each artificial ant has a genetic code during the process.
 The population of ants evolvs via genetic algorithm.
-This changes the characteristics of each ants and their preferences in traversing their path in the search space.
-After selecting the best transfer functions, the simulated annealing tries to fine tune them in an artificial annealing process.
+This changes the characteristics of the ants and their preferences in traversing their path in the search space.
+After selecting the best transfer functions, the simulated annealing tries to fine-tune them in an artificial annealing process.
 This is the flowchart of the general steps in the method:
 <p align="center">
   <img src="./docs/flowchart.jpg" alt="Flowchart" height=350/>
 </p>